jack17529/alien-invasion/README.md

 ## Contributing

 Good criticism will be highly appreciated.
-Feel free to report issues or ask questions.
+Feel free to report issues, submit PR or ask questions.

 ## Author